mcaimi/servicemesh-demo/README.md

 - Kustomize templates for deployment are provided in this repository

 The application code is based on the Quarkus Application that is found [here](https://github.com/mcaimi/k8s-demo-app).
 That application (which is based on Quarkus 1.13.2) is deployed as "v1" inside the service mesh.
-Another instance of the same application (found in this repository) acts as "v2".
-The application has been rebased to Quarkus 2.4 and the frontend has been updated.
+Another instance of the same application acts as "v2".
+The application has been rebased to the latest Quarkus release and can be found [here](https://github.com/mcaimi/quarkus-notes).

 ## Building the container image using Tekton on Openshift Container Platform (or Kubernetes)